StanLei52/GEBD/README.md

             scheduler.py
 ```

 Note that we release codes on Github.
 Annotations are available on [GoogleDrive](https://drive.google.com/drive/folders/1AlPr63Q9D-HAGc5bOUNTzjCiWOC1a3xo?usp=sharing).
-Run the code by yourself to generate the output files.
+Run the code by yourself to generate the output files. **Refer to [INSTRUCTIONS](INSTRUCTION.md) for preparing data and generating submission files.**

 * `data/`: